sttp/Specification/Sections/Overview.md

 * Points defined in metadata will have a clear ownership path
 * A minimal set of metadata will exist to support any STTP deployments
 * Industry specific metadata extensions will exist to support specific industry deployments

-### Protocol Transport Channels

-STTP data transport requires the use of a command channel using TCP/IP for reliable delivery of important commands.
-Optionally a secondary data channel can be established using UDP/IP for the transport of data that can tolerate loss.
-When no secondary UDP/IP is used, both commands and data will share use of the TCP/IP channel for communications.

-> :information_source: Although not precluded from use over other data transports, the design of STTP is targeted and optimized for use over IP, specifically TCP/IP and UDP/IP.
-Even so, since the command/response implementation and data packet distribution of the STTP protocol is fairly simple, it is expected that commonly available middleware data transport layers, such as ZeroMQ or DDS, could easily support and transmit data using the STTP protocol should any of the messaging distribution and management benefits of these transport layers be useful to a particular deployment environment.
-However, these types of deployments are outside the scope of this documentation.
-If needed, STTP integrations with middleware layers should be added as reference implementation repositories to the STTP organizational site <sup>[[4](References.md#user-content-ref4)]</sup>.

----

-> :tomato::question: JRC: _The question has been raised if a UDP only transport should be allowed?
-In this mode, any critical commands and responses would basically be sent over UDP.
-Thought would need to be given to commands and/or responses that never arrive and the consequences thereof._